SEO Content Writing:

 Recommended Reading: The Ultimate Guide to Keyword Research

-The underlying intent determines the form of content that you create.
+The intent behind a keyword determines the best type of content to create.

-A proper keyword research tool will reveal the intent(s) for the keyword that you input, as we see here for the query "what to do in chicago" in seoClarity's Research Grid.
+A proper keyword research tool will reveal the intent(s) for the keyword that you input.

 (This query demonstrates an informational intent.)